silverdavi/taskmaster-paper/figures/figure1/figure1.md

 1. **Panel A: Ridge plot** showing the distribution of ratings for each series, decomposed into:
    - A Gaussian fit for ratings 2-9
-   - Delta markers for extreme ratings (1s and 10s)
+   - Red spikes for 1-star ratings and green spikes for 10-star ratings
+   - Official IMDb rating labels with IMDb-style yellow formatting

 2. **Panel B: PCA plot** showing how series relate to each other based on their rating profiles:
    - PC1 and PC2 derived from four key metrics: percentage of 1s, percentage of 10s, mean of ratings 2-9, standard deviation of ratings 2-9